Cat Claw: TV film

 In 1992, as part of a Radio Television of Serbia show about Bane Kerac, a short film based on Cat Claw, City Cat, was recorded.
-The film was directed by Miša Milošević, and featured actress Daniella Peyich as Carol and Kerac himself as policeman Cameron Hill.
+The film was directed by Miša Milošević, and featured actress Danijela Pejić as Carol and Kerac himself as policeman Cameron Hill.

 Theater

-In 2022, a theater play based on Cat Claw by Branislav Kerac, had its premiere at the Youth Theatre of Novi Sad on 22 October at 7:30 pm (restaged on 23 and 24 October).
-The play was directed by Michael Helmerhorst and coadapted with Henri Overduin as a cooperation between European and local artists for the 2022 European Capital of Culture program held in Novi Sad that year.
+In 2022, a theater play based on Cat Claw had its premiere at the Youth Theatre.
+The play was directed by Michael Helmerhorst and co-adapted with Henri Overduin as a cooperation between European and local artists for the European Capital of Culture program held in Novi Sad that year.
 The original script draft was first written in English, then translated into Serbian.
 The lead role of Carol Connor/Cat Claw was played by Ivana Vukčević.
-Other actors and performers were Slobodan Ninković (Cameron Hill), Saša Latinović (Bullet), Miloš Macura (MacDonald), Jelica Gligorin (Cartland), Slavica Vučetić (Gene Jones), Neda Danilović (Xtremity), Aleksa Ilić (Schwartzenberger, Drums), Nenad J. Popović (Dublle role), Darko Radojević (Keyboard), Dejan Šarković (Drums), Vlada Janković (Guitar) and Jelena Radić (Bass Guitar).
+Other actors and performers were Slobodan Ninković (Cameron Hill), Saša Latinović (Bullet), Miloš Macura (MacDonald), Jelica Gligorin (Cartland), Slavica Vučetić (Gene Jones), Neda Danilović (Xtremity), Aleksa Ilić (Schwartzenberger, drums), Nenad J. Popović (double role), Darko Radojević (keyboard), Dejan Šarković (drums), Vlada Janković (guitar) and Jelena Radić (bass guitar).